CPK Insurance

 • New Mexico businesses with 3 or more employees must carry workers' compensation; sole proprietors and certain other categories are exempt under the state rule.

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so product designers should be ready to show evidence of coverage when signing or renewing space in Santa Fe, Albuquerque, or elsewhere.
+• Most commercial leases in New Mexico require proof of general liability coverage, so product designers should be ready to show evidence of coverage when signing or renewing space in Santa Fe, Albuquerque, or elsewhere.

 • Commercial auto minimum liability in New Mexico is $25,000/$50,000/$10,000 if a design business uses a vehicle for client visits, deliveries, or off-site meetings.